 A taxpayer who claims a treaty-based return position, including a tiebreaker residency claim under Article 4(3), must file Form 8833 (Treaty-Based Return Position Disclosure) with the IRS, attached to the annual income tax return.
 The form identifies the treaty, the relevant article, and the IRC provision being overridden or modified.

-Penalty for failure to file Form 8833: $1,000 per undisclosed position per year for individuals, subject to a de minimis exception where the treaty position reduces US tax by $10,000 or less.
+Penalty for failure to file Form 8833: $1,000 per undisclosed position per year for individuals, subject to a de minimis exception for lower-value income items.
+Consult the Form 8833 instructions for current threshold amounts, which differ depending on whether the position involves a treaty residence determination.

 Exit Tax: Art.
 167 bis CGI